 This electrifying musical stage adaptation of Mel Brooks’ brilliantly funny film will leave you in stitches!
 Frederick Frankenstein,...

 Theatre Coppell shows are usually cast through open auditions, which are announced shortly before the opening of each show.
-Information is posted on The Column, a local theatrical website, DFWAuditions, Theatre Coppell’s website, on various social media, in Theatre Coppell’s email newsletter, and on mail-outs to actors who have specified they want to be notified by mail.
+Information is posted on The Column, a local theatrical website, DFWAuditions, Theatre Coppell’s website, on various social media, and in Theatre Coppell’s email newsletter.

 In most cases, an appointment for auditions is not needed.
 Any conflicts that an actor has with rehearsals or performances must be communicated at the time of auditions.
 Call-back auditions are scheduled if needed.

 Readings are from the script and, for most shows, excerpts of scripts to be used can be obtained in PDF format by requesting them by email at email@example.com.
 Headshots and resumes are appreciated if available.
 For musicals, the actor needs to provide sheet music in the proper key of a song he/she will sing.
 An accompanist will be available.
 If a show requires substantial dancing, actors may be asked to be prepared to learn a short dance sequence to be taught at the auditions.